CMccormick0003/Data_Science_Salary_Trends/README.md

 Kaggle: https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023, accessed 31May2023
 aijobs.net
-update*** database is updated annualy, last update was updated 2 months ago Based on updated date as per Kaggle and the date accessed, we assumed the database included data from Jan 2023 to Mar 2023 (1Q2023).
+update*** database is updated annualy, last update was updated 2 months ago Based on updated date as per Kaggle and the date accessed, we assumed the database included data from Jan 2023 to Mar 2023 (1Q2023)
-Assumption - data are based on user submission of job/salary information
+Data are based on user submission of job/salary information.
+Original csv: ds_strings.csv

 # Tools:
 Pandas, Python, Flask, Tableau, Javascript, Scikit-Learn